Common Red FLags for NYC Residential Developments

 Thank You for reading our blog post on Residential Developments and Common Problems

 Please leave questions or comments below.
-If you would like to speak with a New York Architect you can Contact Fontan Architecture directly to discuss a specific project.
+If you would like to speak with an Architect you can Contact Fontan Architecture directly to discuss a specific project.
 We wish you the best of luck with your upcoming projects.

 Author Jorge Fontan AIA